nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical-review.md

 </details>

 ## Summary

+A Discovery process in the Government Agile Framework included focussing on identifying constraints that may impact delivering the service, including possible technological constraints.

+There are a number of clearly defined boundaries within the overall scope of this programme.
+The next stages of this programme could include an Alpha Build, which could include existing ideas and code from existing and previous projects - with Agile delivery through incremental and iterative feature development in each of these areas.

+From the research undertaken in discovery, there appears to be no existing platform that can provide clear solutions to all of the areas that have been identified.
+If this programme is put out to tender, it is advised that any supplier should be able to provide sound technical explanation to how each of these areas are approached.

+There are  identified high level boundaries, grouping the identified areas and components.
+Some of these boundaries contain components that are OHIC DHC specific, others contain components that could be utilised elsewhere / by other programmes in the future.

-The technical requirements for the core Digital Health Check are not novel, or overly complex.
+The technical requirements for the core of Digital Health Check are not novel, or overly complex.
 A well architected technological implementation should not be a blocker for the progression of this programme.

 However, the challenges faced are likely to be with the integration options with existing providers of required data, providers of required services, and those that require to be notified of Health Check results.

-There are a number of clearly defined boundaries within the overall scope of the programme, that will allow for Agile delivery through incremental and iterative feature development.

-There are also identified high level boundaries, grouping the identified areas and components.
-Some of these boundaries contain compoenents that are OHIC DHC specific, others contain components that could be utilised elsewhere / by other programmes in the future.
+The scope for this discovery has been to look at how the current NHS Health Check can be transformed into a digital form.
+However, questions could be asked to how a digital version of the Health Check can improve and add additional benefit to the current process.

 ### High Level Discovery Outcomes
-- Identified Areas for investigation/PoC during Alpha
+- Identified Areas that could be considered as requirements
+- No existing provider can provide all areas identified, in terms of functionality and being able to provide a secure, highly available and scalable manner.
 - Good UI from previous work
+- Core "Calculation" available from previous work
-- GP Integration = hard
+- GP Integration is not easy
-- Question still to be answered - how can digital improve upon and give more benefit that manual health check - instead of just trying to make a carbon copy of existing process
-- Question still to be answered - preloading of data
-- Question still to be answered - Data in GP record vs data available to GP - what would GP's want / expect
-- Question still to be answered - Invite and cohort management

 ### Proposed Targeted Aplha Outcomes
 - Not expecting a full end to end PoC from an alpha